statecharts/statecharts.github.io/what-is-a-state-machine.md

 * When the machine _enters_ the "on" state, a side effect occurs.
 A light is turned on.
 * When the machine _exits_ the "on" state, another side effect occurs.
 A light is turned off.

+This simple state machine is comparable to a boolean variable—which can either be true or false—that controls the _on_-ness of something.

+## What is state anyway?

+Program state is the _set of all variables in a program and their values at any point in time_ (see [Wikipedia](https://en.wikipedia.org/wiki/State_(computer_science)#Program_state)).
+A program or software component that has five independent variables, that each could be true or false, then it could in theory _be_ in any of 32 states (2 to the power of 5 = 32).
+However, a program will often have _invalid_ states, and in traditional software, the variables are carefully checked and manipulated in such a way that these invalid states don't happen.

+A state machine is an alternative way of modeling program state:  Instead of defining independent variables, a machine is crafted specifically to handle what states are possible, and when a machine is a given state, what _next_ state is allowed.
+Those five independent boolean variables are replaced with a single _state machine_ which intrinsically can only be in valid states.

 ## Relationship with statecharts

+Understanding state machines is almost the same as understanding **statecharts**.
+In many ways, statecharts are the "bigger brother" of state machines, designed to overcome some of the limitations of state machines.

 State machines are closely related to their bigger brother, _statecharts_.
 A statechart is essentially a state machine that allows any state to include _more_ machines, in a hierarchical fashion.
 This is to overcome some of the limitations that are inherent to state machines.